tryretool/retool_external_template/README.md

 ## 💻 Requirements

+### Retool custom domain
+If you are self-hosting Retool, you are already using a custom domain.
+[If you are using Retool Cloud, set up a custom domain by following these instructions](https://docs.retool.com/org-users/guides/cloud/custom-domains).
+Learn more about domain requirements related to embedding apps [here](https://docs.retool.com/apps/guides/app-management/embed-apps#use-the-same-domain).

+### Node
 This template requires Node.js version 16.14.2 or higher.
 Please make sure that you have Node.js installed before running the application.
 You can download Node.js from the official website: https://nodejs.org/

 If you have a different version of Node.js installed on your machine, you can use a version manager like [NVM](https://github.com/nvm-sh/nvm#installing-and-updating) to switch between different versions.